-Quebec unveils 'zero tolerance' marijuana plan: No home-grown cannabis allowed
+Quebec unveils ‘zero-tolerance’ marijuana plan: No home-grown cannabis allowed

 Quebec will have zero tolerance for driving-while-high under its plan for legalized marijuana use and sale.

-Under draft legislation introduced Thursday, the province's Liberal government would authorize police to test saliva samples from drivers and allow police to immediately suspend the license of anyone driving with a trace of cannabis or other illicit drugs for 90 days.
+Under draft legislation introduced Thursday, the province's Liberal government would authorize police to test saliva samples from drivers and allow police to immediately suspend the licence of anyone driving with a trace of cannabis or illicit drugs for 90 days.

 "Our bill introduces a new principle of zero tolerance for drugs for all drivers," said Public Health Minister Lucie Charlebois as she introduced the bill.